Sheikh-Muhammad-Mujtaba/bmi_calculator-app/README.md

 This is a simple **BMI Calculator** built using **Nextjs**.
 The application allows users to input their height and weight to calculate their Body Mass Index (BMI).
 Based on the BMI, it classifies the user into a category (Underweight, Normal, Overweight, or Obese) and provides a health recommendation.

+## Live Demo

+ You can  view the live demo of the application by clicking on this link: [BMI Calculator](https://bmi-calculator-app-8pop.vercel.app/)

 ## Features

 - Input fields for height (in cm) and weight (in kg)